jfelten/My_bare_metal_k8s/kubernetes.md

 ## Upgrading to a newer version of kubernetes

-The thrid ansible script upgrades and existing clsuter to a new version of kubernetes.
-Since I live on the bleeding edge I just always to the latest.
-Kubeadm does support specific kubernetes version installs so the script could be adpated to install a specific kubernetes version
+The third ansible script upgrades and existing cluster to a new version of kubernetes.
+Since I live on the bleeding edge I always try to run the latest.
+Kubeadm does support specific kubernetes version installs so the script could be adpated to install a specific kubernetes version if needed.

 To upgrade an existing cluster to the latest version of kubernetes: